questianon/sdupdates/README.md

 Prompt Cheat Sheet Rentry: WIP

-author: questianon !!YbTGdICxQOw (malt#6065, u/questianon, https://github.com/questianon), ping or tag if I need to change anything or if you have questions
+author socials: questianon !!YbTGdICxQOw (malt#6065, u/questianon, https://github.com/questianon, https://twitter.com/questianon), ping or tag if I need to change anything or if you have questions